-As provided in the General Ordinance, accrued interest, if any, on Bonds issued under the Twenty-Fourth Supplemental Ordinance (including the Series 2023B Bonds) shall be deposited in the Sinking Fund.
-Remaining proceeds of such Bonds shall be deposited first in the Debt Reserve Account in an amount equal to the Debt Reserve Requirement to the extent that such requirement is not satisfied in whole or in part by available funds of the City or by a surety bond, insurance policy or letter of credit in accordance with the General Ordinance; all other proceeds and other moneys currently on deposit under the General Ordinance, including current reserves and construction funds, shall be deposited or transferred as provided in a certificate of the Director of Finance.
+As provided in the General Ordinance, accrued interest, if any, on the Eighteenth Ordinance Bonds shall be deposited in the Sinking Fund.
+Remaining Eighteenth Ordinance Bond proceeds shall be deposited first in the Debt Reserve Account in an amount equal to the Debt Reserve Requirement to the extent that such requirement is not satisfied in whole or in part by available funds of the City or by a surety bond, insurance policy or letter of credit in accordance with the General Ordinance; all other Eighteenth Ordinance Bond proceeds and other moneys currently on deposit under the General Ordinance, including current reserves and construction funds, shall be deposited or transferred as provided in a certificate of the Director of Finance.